New jury fails to reach verdict in J&J South Carolina talc cancer trial

 J&J has been fighting talc cancer lawsuits for several years, but the litigation shifted in recent months to include allegations of asbestos contamination.

-In July, a Missouri jury hit J&J with a massive $4.69 billion verdict in the first trial alleging asbestos contamination has caused ovarian cancer in 22 women.
+In July, a Missouri jury hit J&J with a massive $4.69 billion (£3.6 billion) verdict in the first trial alleging asbestos contamination has caused ovarian cancer in 22 women.
 That decision is under appeal.

 Reporting by Tina Bellon; Editing by Leslie Adler